constantinosach/Shoplist/README.md

 # Shoplist

-Shoplist is a fairly simple groceries android application which allows you to create new/edit/store your list of groceries.
+Shoplist is a fairly simple android application which allows you to create new/edit/store your list of groceries.

 This application was created for the hackathon event in Cyprus.